2021–22 Moldovan Cup: Round of 16

 The 8 winners from the previous round and 8 clubs from the Divizia Națională entered this round.
 The home teams and the pairs were determined in a draw held on 20 September 2021.
 Matches were played on 26 and 27 October 2021.

 Quarter-finals

 The 8 winners from the previous round entered the quarter-finals.
 The home teams were determined in a draw held on 29 October 2021.
 Matches were played on 12 and 13 April 2022.

 Semi-finals

 The 4 winners from the previous round entered the semi-finals.
 The home teams were determined in a draw held on 15 April 2022.
 Matches were played on 26 April 2022.

 Final

-The final was played on Saturday 21 May 2022 at the Nisporeni Stadium in Nisporeni.
+The final was played on Saturday 21 May 2022 at the Nisporeni Central Stadium in Nisporeni.
 The "home" team (for administrative purposes) was determined by an additional draw held on 28 April 2022.